 When photographs are recorded in JPEG format, the color information is compressed by the camera’s built-in software (permanent loss of color information in an image).
 The JPEG image has around 250 odd color information, but the RAW image contains several thousand color information.

 The photographer then downloads the RAW photographs from the memory card.
 The image is then tweaked to get the desired white balance, contrast, exposure, saturation, color, sharpness, lens correction, and so on.
 One of the most recent additions is the ‘Dehaze’ option in Lightroom when editing, which is quite handy.
 The ultimate output of a picture is determined not only by the image that is acquired but also by the editing abilities of the user.

-Note that the size of a RAW image is much higher, almost double that of a JPEG image.
-The size of the JPEG image depends on the type of JPEG format selected while capturing the image.
+It is worth noting that the size of a RAW format image is significantly larger, nearly double that of a high-quality JPEG image.
+The size of the JPEG image is determined by the type of JPEG format used while capturing the image.

 When do I capture images in RAW format and in JPEG?

-- Whenever I am on a photo assignment, project, paid photo shoot, photos that I plan to sell; I make sure that the images are always captured in RAW.
+- Whenever I am on a photo assignment, project, paid photo shoot, photos that I plan to sell; I make sure that the images are always captured in RAW format.